 then the following applies to the Cancellation of this reservation.

 a.
 In case of Cancellation more than three months before the first Catering Service should be provided under the terms of the Catering Agreement, the Customer is not obliged from now on called “the Commencement Date” to make any payment to the Hotel Establishment.

 b.
 In case of Cancellation more than two months before the Commencement Date, the Customer is obliged to pay 15% of the Reservation Value to “the company”.

 c.
 In case of Cancellation more than 1 month before the Commencement Date, the Customer must pay 35% of the Reservation Value to “the company”.

 d.
 In case of Cancellation more than 14 days before the Commencement Date, the Customer is obliged to pay 60% of the Reservation Value to “the company”.

 e.
 In case of Cancellation more than seven days before the Commencement Date, the Customer is obliged to pay 85% of the Reservation Value to “the company”.

 f.
 In case of Cancellation 7 days or less before the Commencement Date, the Customer is obliged to pay 100% of the Reservation Value to “the company”.

 a.
-If a traveller in a party cancels his/her share of a contract for a joint stay in the accommodation, he/she will owe a cancellation fee.
+If a traveller in a party cancels their share of a contract for a joint stay in the accommodation, they will owe a cancellation fee.